apollo-inspire/kpm-web/README.md

     BEWARE: Currently needs a manual path fix on Windows!!
     - in the `.vagrantuser` file change the value for `local_git_path:` from `"/c/...."` to `"c:/...."`

+    If you want to use multiple vagrant boxes:
+    - change `ip_address:` to one thats not used anymore

 4. Start Vagrant (grant admin in process for changing hosts file)
     ```bash
     vagrant up